-Mrs Baird is our subject leader for Computing at Lane End.
+Mrs Baird is our subject champion for Computing at Lane End, and is part of the 'The Science and Technology' Curriculum Team.
 She is passionate about this area of the curriculum and has a clear vision of how it will support our children to become highly-skilled in the ever-evolving digital world in which we live.
 Mrs Baird has thought carefully about the design of the Lane End Computing curriculum that covers all aspects of the National Curriculum and meets the needs of our learners.

 We have a growing resource bank which includes over 30 iPads, 15 laptops, Green Screen Technology and a class set of Bee Bots.
 Each classroom is also equipped with a class iPad, visualiser and an interactive whiteboard which are all used daily to support teaching and learning in all year groups.

 At Lane End, the majority of the Computing curriculum is delivered through our chosen scheme of work Mr Andrews Online.
 Children build and apply their skills in meaningful, cross-curricular contexts, creating real ‘products’ through exciting, purposeful projects, which develop their computational thinking and supports children in progressively becoming more digitally literate.
 The skills coverage has been carefully prepared to offer a broad and balanced computing curriculum covering all aspects of Information Technology, Computer Science and Digital Literacy (This strand includes Online Safety/Online Privacy).